dgl-prc/m_testing_adversatial_sample/README.md

 To quickly label change rate and auc statistics , we provide a group of default parameters，do you want to quickly start the program?y/n
 ```
 Then, choose "y" to use the default setting.
 For demonstration, we only use 10 mutated model to perform lcr and auc statistics.
-To get the reproduce the results in the paper, one can use scripts placed in the directory "default-test".
+To reproduce the results in the paper, one can use scripts placed in the directory "default-test".

 Following the below instruction